 3.2 Installing JDK

 Browse to your download directory and click the jdk-[version]-windows-x[bit].exe file to install.
-Choosing all the default values should be fine, unless you perhaps want to install the a different directory.
+Choosing all the default values should be fine, unless you want to install to a different directory.

 We are now ready download Android Studio.